awsdocs/aws-codebuild-user-guide/doc_source/how-to-tag-report-group-add.md

-# Add a Tag to a Report Group<a name="how-to-tag-report-group-add"></a>
+# Add a tag to a report group<a name="how-to-tag-report-group-add"></a>

 Adding tags to a report group can help you identify and organize your AWS resources and manage access to them\.
 First, you add one or more tags \(key\-value pairs\) to a report group\.
 Keep in mind that there are limits on the number of tags you can have on a report group\.
 There are restrictions on the characters you can use in the key and value fields\.
 For more information, see [Tags](limits.md#tag-limits)\.
 After you have tags, you can create IAM policies to manage access to the report group based on these tags\.
-You can use the the CodeBuild console or the AWS CLI to add tags to a report group\.
+You can use the CodeBuild console or the AWS CLI to add tags to a report group\.

 **Important**
 Adding tags to a report group can impact access to that report group\.
 Before you add a tag to a report group, make sure to review any IAM policies that might use tags to control access to resources such as report groups\.
 For examples of tag\-based access policies, see [Using tags to control access to AWS CodeBuild resources](auth-and-access-control-using-tags.md)\.